jnaxo/banana-count/README.md

 Design for tablets/phones.

 # Copyright (c)
-Banan Count 2015 Zeek Chile
+Banana Count 2015 Zeek Chile

 Banana Count is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.